• Skip to primary navigation

 • Stick three pretzel sticks onto the chocolate cones, creating the frame for your teepee.
 Wrap the teepee cover around each chocolate truffle pressing them together near the top and draping them open near the bottom.

-You can see in this photo, I cut too deeply using my triangle cutter.
-I just pressed the modeling chocolate together and sealed the seam.
+You can see in this photo, that I cut too deeply using my triangle cutter on the teepee that is in the front.

 Thanksgiving recipes